Introducing S3X “Endless IPFS Dynamic Possibilities”: Stream Videos, Host Dynamic Websites…

 Until now there has been no effective way of using IPFS without redesigning the existing application.
 Alternatively, many developers have chosen to design their applications from the ground up with IPFS in mind, however, S3X has broken through this limitation.
 By changing the S3 endpoint your application uses, S3X will allow you to use IPFS immediately.
 Only a single line change is required in order to achieve full IPFS capabilities seamlessly.
 It’s so easy you may not even notice.
 In fact, unless you query our “side API” you will have no idea that IPFS is being used at all.
 The side API allows you to analyze buckets and objects to retrieve their corresponding content identifiers (CIDs).

-Go-IPFS is great for getting started with IPFS, but it can’t scale, or wont for a very long time.
-TemporalX makes IPFS usable in production today, not tomorrow, not next year.Temporal is focused on performance, reliability and efficiency for our clients, By using TemporalX, our custom enterprise-grade IPFS node, we suffer from none of the issues that currently effect`go-ipfs`, including:
+Go-IPFS is great for getting started with IPFS, TemporalX focus is to make enterprise level IPFS usable in production today with amazing performance, reliability and efficiency for our clients.
+By using TemporalX, our custom enterprise-grade IPFS node, we suffer from none of the issues that currently effect`go-ipfs` in a enterprise environment including:

-● Extremely slow data ingestion at scale: the pinning system suffers a 50% pinning performance reduction when 1TB of data is pinned with a 256kb chunk size, the default size
+● Slow data ingestion at scale: the pinning system suffers a 50% pinning performance reduction when 1TB of data is pinned with a 256kb chunk size, the default size

 The Endless Possibilities of S3X